Sulabh-Mahajan/AI_Research/README.md

-# AI_Research
+# Generative_AI_Research_s4928296

-put some stuff - all data for the project
+The Research Work for the project is divided in a Structure